Loading...

 CSV Output

-This converter reads each object in your JSON array, collects all keys as CSV headers, and writes each object as a row.
-Missing fields are left empty, and nested objects are stringified.
+This converter reads each object in your JSON array, collects all keys as CSV headers, flattens nested data using your selected mode, and writes each object as a row.
+Missing fields are left empty, and complex values can be flattened into columns or stringified for spreadsheet tools.

 Input JSON example: